zaidmohd/azure_arc/docs/overview/_index.md

 Enjoy!

+## Jumpstart ArcBox

+Have you ever wanted to have a complete Azure Arc lab with just one click?
+We've got you covered with ArcBox!

+[ArcBox](../azure_jumpstart_arcbox/index.md) is a dedicated sandbox environment for exploring all things Azure Arc, and the best part is that the only prerequisite is an Azure subscription.
+With a one-click deployment, you get a full Azure Arc lab packed with technology including Azure Arc enabled Servers, Kubernetes, Data Services and much more.
+Check out ArcBox today and start exploring a comprehensive hybrid sandbox powered by Azure Arc.

 ## Azure Arc Overview

 For customers who want to simplify complex and distributed environments across on-premises, edge and multi-cloud, [Azure Arc](https://azure.microsoft.com/services/azure-arc/) enables deployment of Azure services anywhere and extends Azure management to any infrastructure.